Life Insurance with Aplastic Anemia (Bone Marrow Aplasia).

 What “kind” of insurance can I qualify for?

-Because most (if not all) life insurance companies are going to “automatically” decline someone who has been diagnosed with aplastic anemia, individuals with this pre-existing medical condition are going to need to seek out “alternative” products should they wish to be able to purchase insurance for their loved ones.
+Because most (if not all) life insurance companies are going to “automatically” decline someone who has been diagnosed with aplastic anemia, individuals who have been diagnosed with this pre-existing medical condition are going to need to seek out “alternative” products should they wish to be able to purchase insurance for their loved ones.